 New Players: Vanilla OS, Universal Blue, and Fedora Atomic

-The 2025 ecosystem sees the emergence of innovative distributions leveraging composefs and fsverity natively.
+The ecosystem sees new distributions leveraging composefs and fsverity natively.
 Vanilla OS brings a unique hybrid approach to immutable management with advanced package management.
 Fedora Atomic builds (Silverblue, Kinoite) and Universal Blue projects adopt composefs by default for enhanced security.

 | Characteristic | OSTree | Btrfs | Vanilla OS | NixOS |